Utilities in USA motorhomes

-During your motorhome holiday in the US you will need to use both gas and electricity, so it is important to understand their uses before you go.
+During your touring holiday in the USA you will need to use both gas and electricity, so it is important to understand their uses before you go.
 Your escorted tour will include your motorhome’s first fill of propane and unlimited generator use.

 Electricity is supplied at an alternating current of 110V/120V, as opposed to the 220V/240V in Europe.
 The frequency of American electricity is 60Hz.
 Your motorhome will have the appropriate hook-up equipment.